+Health Care Provider's Name and Business Address:

+Type of Practice/Medical Specialty:

+Telephone: ( ) Fax: ( ) Email:

-of Practice/Medical Specialty: hone: ()Fax: ()Email: T B. MEDICAL STATUS overed Servicemember's medical condition is classified as (Check One): (VSI) Very Seriously Ill/Injure d - Illness/Injury is of such a severity that life is imminently gered.
+PART B. MEDICAL STATUS

+1. Covered Servicemember's medical condition is classified as (Check One):

+(VSI) Very Seriously Ill/Injured - Illness/Injury is of such a severity that life is imminently endangered.
 Family members are requested at bedside immediately.
-(Please note this is an internal DOD ty assistance designation used by DOD healthcare providers.)
-(SI) Seriously Ill/Injured - Illness/injury is of such severity that there is cause for immediate concernere is no imminent danger to life.
-Family members are requested at bedside. (please note this is an all DOD casualty assistance designation used by DOD healthcare providers.)
-OTHER Ill/Injured - a serious injury or illness that may render the servicemember medically unfit form the duties of the member's office, grade, rank, or rating.
-NONE OF THE ABOVE (Note to Employee: If this box is checked, you may still be eligible to eave to care for a covered family member with a "serious health condition" under § 825.113 of the A. If such leave is requested, you may be required to complete DOL FORM WH-380 or an yer-provided form seeking the same information.)
-Tas the condition for which the Covered Service member is being treated incurred in line of duty on the tive duty in the armed forces?
-Yes No pproximate date condition commenced: robable duration of condition and/or need for care: the covered servicemember undergoing medical treatment, recuperation, or therapy?
-Yes No yes, please describe medical treatment, recuperation or therapy: C COVERED SERVICEMEMBER'S NEED FOR CARE BY FAMILY MEMBER (ill the covered servicemember need care for a single continuous period of time, including any time or treatment and recovery?
-Yes No If yes, estimate the beginning and ending dates for this period of time: (ill the covered servicemember require periodic follow-up treatment appointments?
-Yes No yes, estimate the treatment schedule: there a medical necessity for the covered servicemember to have periodic care for these follow-up eatment appointments?
-Yes No there a medical necessity for the covered servicemember to have periodic care for other than heduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)?
+(Please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.)

+(SI) Seriously Ill/Injured - Illness/injury is of such severity that there is cause for immediate concern, but there is no imminent danger to life.
+Family members are requested at bedside. (please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.)

+OTHER Ill/Injured - a serious injury or illness that may render the servicemember medically unfit to perform the duties of the member's office, grade, rank, or rating.

+NONE OF THE ABOVE (Note to Employee: If this box is checked, you may still be eligible to take leave to care for a covered family member with a "serious health condition" under § 825.113 of the FMLA.
+If such leave is requested, you may be required to complete DOL FORM WH-380 or an employer-provided form seeking the same information.)

+- 2. Was the condition for which the Covered Service member is being treated incurred in line of duty on active duty in the armed forces?
+Yes No - 3.
+Approximate date condition commenced: - 4.
+Probable duration of condition and/or need for care: - 5.
+Is the covered servicemember undergoing medical treatment, recuperation, or therapy?
+Yes No If yes, please describe medical treatment, recuperation or therapy:

+PART C COVERED SERVICEMEMBER'S NEED FOR CARE BY FAMILY MEMBER

+- 1. Will the covered servicemember need care for a single continuous period of time, including any time for treatment and recovery? \\ Yes \\ No If yes, estimate the beginning and ending dates for this period of time: - 2.
+Will the covered servicemember require periodic follow-up treatment appointments?
+Yes No If yes, estimate the treatment schedule: - 3.
+Is there a medical necessity for the covered servicemember to have periodic care for these follow-up treatment appointments?
+Yes No - 4.
+Is there a medical necessity for the covered servicemember to have periodic care for other than scheduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)?
 Yes No If yes, please estimate the frequency and duration of the periodic care:

-RETURN THIS FORM TO PATIENT
+RETURN THIS FORM TO PATIENT Form WH-385 February 2013